maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 * `ReadFrontMatterAsync()` is I/O-bound (reading from disk), and mostly waits for the filesystem
 * `CreateImageAsync()` is CPU-bound (generating an image and calculating stuff), and requires memory and CPU cycles

 Concurrent execution does not necessarily mean parallelism!
-We're not using multiple threads here.
-We're shuffling tasks (using `async`/`await` and channels) in a more optimal way for our workload, so our application can wait for I/O and consume CPU at the same time.
+We're using `async`/`await` and channels to make it easier for the task scheduler in .NET to shuffle our tasks around.
+The default `ThreadPoolTaskScheduler` will use threadpool threads, and thus, run our code in parallel, but that's an implementation detail.
+We are merely splitting our application's workload, so it can wait for I/O and consume CPU at the same time.

 Bounded and unbounded channels exist, and can help us control how many messages fit on our channel, to make sure we don't exhaust memory.